manish2344/nodebooksapi/README.md

 Step 4: Test the API endpoints
 This is an API that manages books:

-title: the title of the book
+=>title: the title of the book

-author: the author's of the book
+=>author: the author's of the book

-summary: a brief description of the books (at least 15 characters)
+=>summary: a brief description of the books (at least 15 characters)

 application endponts
 Add book http://localhost:8000/api/add